Value Stream Centric Delivery

 A simplistic example might be a “Mobile” value stream.
 This value stream is responsible for all the value that an organisation’s customers consume via its mobile channels.
 To be self-sufficient, the team requires a number different resources with a variety of functional skills like designers, product owners, scrum masters, mobile engineers and infrastructure engineers.

 The role of Lean Portfolio Management in the context of value streams is to orchestrate strategic prioritisation and value realisation.

 Why are value streams so important?

-By organising all of these different skills into a permanent cluster of teams, organisations can:
+By organising all of these different skills into a permanent cluster of teams, organisations can ensure: